 Because of this we are making a major investment in the 2021 survey.
 We will be offering the Church Census, Leadership Survey and Church Life Survey free of charge to all NSW&ACT Baptist Churches, fellowships and church plants.

+This year the survey can be completed online, so no need to worry about restrictions!
 Can I strongly encourage every church to participate in this unique opportunity to provide insight into ministry, tools for leadership at the local church level, and a cohesive snapshot of our movement as a whole at this significant time.
 Each of the surveys can be translated into at least 10 different languages and a child survey is also available for church attenders between 8 and 14 years of age.

 NCLS are also offering a new Local Community Survey this year, which is another valuable tool for the local church.
 The cost of this survey is $200 and I strongly encourage churches to engage in this practical, missional and strategic research.